Bartus Trew Providence Preservation Fund: Guidelines & Eligibility

 Approximately $70,000 is available annually for awards.
 Grant applications in the range of $5,000 - $25,000 will be accepted.

-The review process is generally completed within eight weeks of the application deadline, and applicants are notified via email once the review process is complete.
+The next deadline for this program will be June 15, 2022.
+The application becomes available in our online grants application portal about 6-8 weeks prior to the deadline.
+The review process is generally completed within ten weeks of the application deadline, and applicants are notified via email once the review process is complete.

 Other conditions include: